isfutura/piki/README.md

 # piki

-micro wiki engine written in javascript
+Tiny wiki engine written in JavaScript.

-## how it works

-piki uses a sqlite database to store info about articles that the user retrieves through the web ui

-everything is configurable in `config.json`
+## installation and usage

+You must have Node installed to be able to run piki.

+- To start, clone the repository by running `git clone https://github.com/isfu/piki`.
+- Next, `cd` into the `piki` directory and run `npm install`.
+- Configure your wiki's settings in the `config.json` file.
+- To start the wiki, run `npm start` or `node engine/index.js`.

+Have fun writing your wiki!